 ** Rates and terms vary depending on loan-to-value, property type, and credit score.
 The applicable interest rate is indexed to the Wall Street Journal (WSJ) Prime Rate and is subject to change monthly.
-The interest rate will not exceed 18%.
+The interest rate will not exceed 18% or go below 3%.
 Home Equity Lines of Credit have a Draw Period and Repayment Period.
-During the Draw period, the minimum payment is interested only or 10-year amortized payment depending on product chosen.
+During the Draw period, the minimum payment is interest only or 10-year amortized payment depending on product chosen.
 During the Repayment Period the payment is the principal balance amortized over a period of 10 years, which may increase the monthly payment previously due.

 *** Typical closing costs are $395.00.
 No closing cost applies to owner occupied homes only.
 Current members with a HELOC opened in the last 24 months do not qualify for no closing costs.